 IRONMAN BOULDER 2017 – Coach’s Perspective: 16 Tips for Race Day Success

 Boulder is the perfect place for an Ironman, of course!
 It’s home to some of the fastest professional and age group triathletes in the world, and the 18x collegiate national champion CU Triathlon Team.
 Who wouldn’t want to race here?
 Nobody.
-Of course you want to race here.
-Following are 16 specific tips I have gleaned from my experience on the course both racing and training.
+Of course, you want to race here.
+Following is a course preview that includes specific tips I have gleaned from my experience on the course both racing and training.

-- There are two separate transition areas--T1 is at the reservoir and T2 is at the high school.
-You’ll take a bus from the high school to get to the Rez on race morning.
+- A big change for 2018 is going from two separate transition areas–to a single transition area at the Rez.
+You’ll still take a bus from the high school to get to the Rez on race morning.
 This is the only way to get to the race start.
 Ironman has a ton of buses and there usually isn’t much of a wait, but my strong recommendation is to arrive at the high school first thing.
-Better to have a little extra down-time out at the Rez than be standing at the high school waiting on a bus.
+Better to have a little extra downtime out at the Rez than be standing at the high school waiting for a bus.

 - This is one of the best IM swims on the circuit!
 Not because the water is crystal clear (it’s not) and not because it’s an ultra-beautiful venue (we locals think it’s just fine).
-No, what makes this an awesome swim is that you swim north, then west, then south.
+No, what makes this an awesome swim is that you swim north, then west, then south–in a single loop.
 What’s the big deal?
 Let me remind you that the sun rises in the east.
 You’re never swimming into the rising sun.

 - IM uses a rolling start in Boulder so you’ll self-seed by time per the normal procedure.
 In the past, this race has been held in August and the Rez typically heats up to or above the wetsuit threshold temp, but in June, I would expect the Rez to be in the mid-60s and wetsuit legal.

 - Each year this race has been held, the bike course has been different.
-2017 brings a new course which I expect will stick.
-It’s a three-loop affair with two moderate climbs per loop.
-If you ride by TSS, it’s pretty convenient to shoot for just under 100 points per lap.
+2018 is no exception, with a new bike course (that may be the most challenging version yet).
+It’s a two-loop affair with three moderate climbs per loop.
+If you ride by TSS, it’s pretty convenient to shoot for about (or just under) 150 points per lap.

-- Although the run is completely on concrete (probably a good race for your Hokas), it is a pretty comfortable run as Ironman runs go.
-There are no major hills, but nothing in Boulder is really flat.
-The run is two loops.
+- The new, point-to-point run course is almost completely on concrete (probably a good race for your Hokas), it is a pretty comfortable run as Ironman runs go.
+There are no major hills, but as noted in the bike course tips, nothing in Boulder is really flat.

-- The downtown central park area will be packed with spectators and is a good place for your friends and family to get a look at you as you power past them on the run.
+- The downtown/Central Park/finish area will be packed with spectators and is a good place for your friends and family to get a look at you as you power past them on the run and then join you at the finish.
 It’s also the place where you’ll draw a lot of energy from the big crowds.
 The areas at the ends of the course (south, east, and west) tend to be pretty quiet.

 - Stay up on your nutrition and hydration.
-Although the new June date for this race won’t likely be as hot as the previous August races, the altitude is no joke--be smart about fuel and drink.
+It’s often hot in Boulder–even in early June–and the altitude is no joke.
+Be smart about fuel and drink.